Serena Bute: Personal life

 Serena Wendell married firstly Robert de Lisser, and they had two children, Jazzy and Joshua de Lisser.
 They settled in Jamaica and were together for ten years.
 After they separated, she spent eighteen months bringing up the children alone in Jamaica, then returned to England for medical help with Hepatitis C. She commented in 2020 that she did not then know where her first husband was.

-Secondly, on 13 February 1999, in the marble chapel at Mount Stuart House, on the island of Bute, she married as his second wife John Crichton-Stuart, 7th Marquess of Bute, with whom she has a daughter, Lola.
+Secondly, on 13 February 1999, in the marble chapel at Mount Stuart House, on the island of Bute, she married as his second wife John Crichton-Stuart, 7th Marquess of Bute, with whom she has a daughter, Lola (born 23 Jun 1999).
 She was reported to be four months pregnant at the time.
 Until his death in March 2021, they shared a house in Regent's Park and also had the use of Mount Stuart House, but did not live there, preferring a renovated farmhouse, Ardscalpsie, six miles from Rothesay on the west coast of Bute.